 Let me say that I'm no less fallible than the next guy. (laughs) I mean, it would be the height of arrogance to say that everyone is self-deceived except myself, I don't see myself in any kind of privileged position.
 We can't know truth, I believe that, but we can pursue truth.
 I have my own views about McNamara, of course, and I bring those to the table.
 I will say that in some instances--at least to my satisfaction--"the August 4, 1964 didn't happen, but the August 2nd attack did."
 I believe, for example, that McNamara wanted to get out of Vietnam and to me one of the great mysteries is how he ended up being so connected, so a part of that war, and how he eventually let himself do it.
 What I'm saying is that there are certain things I can answer and certain things that I can't--and however I approach anything, I can never remove myself from that equation.
 There are things that are mysterious to me and the answers, the only truth, is in the pursuit.

-question most asked of you is where you find your subjects--why do you
+The question most asked of you is where you find your subjects--why do you suppose that is?

 I think that maybe they think that I have some secret algorithm, some ironclad discovery rule that I fall back on, but I'm not certain why people want to know.
 Let me answer that in this way, that when I was embarking on Fog of War, McNamara had been on my mind for years.
 In retrospect what brought it all back were all these questions floating around--the two books that followed--and I looked at Wilson's Ghost, at these italicized sections that were McNamara's first-person accounts of events--and the first place that I'd read about Tommy Thompson and the Cuban Missile Crisis--and I thought to myself that I wasn't getting younger and neither was he.
 So anyway I think people ask because in a way they want to be reassured that these aren't their neighbours.

 (laughs) Or themselves.
 The truth is that it's just happenstance, serendipity, luck.